magic-chunks/magic-chunks-dotnetcore/readme.md

 The main idea is quite simple.
 Magic Chunks represents transformation as a key-value collection.

-The key contains path at source file which should be modified.
-And the value contains data for this path in modified file.
+The key contains path in the source file which should be modified, and the value contains data for this path in modified file.

+If you are using Magic Chunks from .NET or Cake, you can also pass in any keys to be removed into the constructor.

 #### XML